parshverma/idea-nests/README.md

 ## Key Features

-- **Personalized AI Model**: Our advanced AI algorithm analyzes and summarizes submitted ideas, highlighting the ideas that are most representative of the collective community input.
+- **Advanced AI Algorithm**: Our platform leverages a sophisticated AI model that processes submitted ideas using Natural Language Processing (NLP) techniques.
+By utilizing algorithms such as TF-IDF vectorization and K-Means clustering, we analyze the content of each idea.
+The AI then identifies and summarizes the ideas that are most representative of the collective community input, ensuring that the most relevant and impactful suggestions are highlighted.
 - **Idea Submission**: Easily submit your ideas for various community departments such as Parks & Recreation, Schools, Libraries, and more.
 - **Collaborative Platform**: Discuss and improve ideas with input from your fellow residents, fostering a collaborative community environment.
 - **Feedback System**: Provide feedback to continually refine ideas and improve the platform.